Imagination (Brian Wilson album): Background

 The album's recording sessions were immediately preceded by plans for a Beach Boys reunion album of new original material.
 According to Sean O'Hagan of the High Llamas, he was involved at one point, but backed away once it became clear to him that the project was unlikely to happen, also expressing disapproval with the "middle of the road" style that producer and collaborator Joe Thomas was persuading Wilson toward.

 Recording

 Wilson covered two of his own Beach Boys songs for Imagination: "Keep an Eye on Summer" and "Let Him Run Wild".
 He had been dissatisfied with the vocal on the latter track, considering it too shrill and had named it his least favorite Beach Boys recording.

-In addition, "She Says That She Needs Me" was the result of a lyric re-write by Carole Bayer Sager of an original Wilson composition from the mid-1960s, while the closing song, "Happy Days", featured recycled elements of an unreleased Beach Boys track, "My Solution", from 1970.
+In addition, "She Says That She Needs Me" was the result of a lyric re-write by Carole Bayer Sager of an original Wilson composition from the mid-1960s, while the closing song, "Happy Days", featured recycled elements of an unreleased Beach Boys track, "My Solution", from 1970, and a piano riff from a SMiLE era track, "Holidays".

 I wasn't having that much fun at the time. ...
 I just thought people were out to kill me.
 I had a fantasy in my head that people were out to murder me.
 I just couldn't deal with it.
 I just sort of flipped out.